When you create an XML filter for LibreOffice, you need to design an XSLT stylesheet that can convert to and from the OpenDocument XML file format.

 In LibreOffice Writer, create a text document, and choose.

-In the XML Filter dialogue, click the General tab, and define the properties of the filter.
+In the XML Filter dialog, click the General tab, and define the properties of the filter.

 In the Filter Name box, enter a name for the XML filter.

-This name is displayed in the XML Filter Settings dialogue.
+This name is displayed in the XML Filter Settings dialog.